honeypuu/honeypuu/README.md

-- 👋 Hi, I’m Annie
+Hi, I'm Annie
-- 👀 I’m interested in lifting weights, playing the piano and spending time with my dog
+I'm a 18-year-old developer based in Germany. ☾⋆⁺₊🎧✧

-- 🌱 I’m currently learning C, AL, SQL and Java
+Currently learning C, AL, SQL and Java
-- 😄 Pronouns: she/her

 <!---
 honeypuu/honeypuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.